pu2clr/SI4735/examples/SI47XX_08_TM1638/README.md

 The same idea you can use to configure AGC/Attenuation, banddwith, STEP , Volume and Soft Mute

-After finishing a given setup, you can wait for 2.5 seconds or press the command button again to back the control to VFO.
+After finishing a given setup, you can wait for 1.5 seconds or press the command button again to back the control to VFO.
+__You can increase or decrease that time to make the interface more suitable for you by changing the ELAPSED_COMMAND constant__

 Tip: Try press and release the push button fastly.
 I mean, do not keep the button pressed for a long time.
      If you do that, you might alternate the command status (enable and disable) randomly.